Depression and diet: the best foods to eat (and the ones to avoid)

 First let's look at depression and inflammation

-Inflammation isn't necessarily a bad thing.
-It's designed to help us heal from injury or infection.
+First, Inflammation isn't necessarily a bad thing.
+It helps us heal from injury or infection.

-When we are hurt or sick, our immune system sends armies of white blood cells to fight off the injury or illness and repair damaged tissue.
-As our bodies use inflammation to fight off whatever's hurting us, we tend to feel tired, dopey, and down.
-We tend to sleep a lot.
+For instance, when we are hurt or sick, our immune system sends armies of white blood cells to fight off the injury or illness and repair damaged tissue.
+As a result of this reactionary inflammation, we tend to feel tired, dopey, and down.
+Basically, we sleep a lot.
 All this inactivity allows our bodies to fight off infection without wasting energy elsewhere.

-What you need to know about depression and diet
+What you need to know about depression and a plant-based diet

 What's all this have to do with diet?

 The bad news: Inflammation can trigger depression and disease.
-When we eat processed, fatty, and sugary foods we can send our bodies into a state of chronic inflammation and screw with our gut microbiome along the way.
-This does more than just make us feel sluggish — it can actually induce depression.
+It's important to realize that when we eat processed, fatty, and sugary foods we can send our bodies into a state of chronic inflammation and screw with our gut microbiome along the way.
+This does more than just make us feel sluggish — it can actually depression.

 The good news: Antioxidants can help fight inflammation (and depression).